Today’s blog comes from Danny and Tiffany of Venturing Two.

 Hiking: we hiked the Cliff Top Trail (1.6 km round trip) that led us right to the top of the Mazinaw Rock, overlooking most of the park, the narrows and the sandy beach.

-To get to the trail, we paddled for about 10 minutes from the Bon Echo Outfitters lagoon.
+To get to the trail, we paddled for about 10 minutes.
 There were also Ferry services available to the base of the trail, but it’s much more exciting to paddle there.
 To find out more about the other hiking trails, click here.

 We were blessed with pristine nature and excellent conditions for photography (despite the Saturday shower) that made documenting our journey much more memorable.